Splitting fields and general differential Galois theory

-First of all we shall introduce one useful definition.
-A differential ring $B$ will be called a locally simple if there is an element $s\in B$ such that $B_s$ is a simple ring.
-A prime differential ideal $\frak p$ will be called a locally maximal if the algebra $B/\frak p$ is locally simple.
-Locally maximal ideals are precisely locally closed points of a differential spectrum.
-Kolchin called locally simple algebras a constrained algebras (see.~\cite{KL3}).
+\begin{definition} We say that a differential ring $B$ is {\it locally simple} if there exists an element $s\in B$ such that the ring $B_s$ is a simple differential ring.
+A prime differential ideal $\frak p$ of a differential ring $B$ is called {\it locally maximal} if the algebra $B/\frak p$ is locally simple.